 Maybe we can compromise, because all the Scriptures from Genesis to Revelation seem to affirm a deeper part of humanity, whether it is called the “spirit” or “heart” (see the Hebrew and Greek word studies in the Old Testament and New Testament, above).
 Thus, we can mentally believe in or assent to a set of doctrines, like God exists (Jas.
 2:19), but we may not let salvation go into our hearts (Rom.
 10:8-10).

-However, it would be misguided to say the spirit and soul are different substances, as if the spirit is made of soft material like foam rubber, while the soul is made of steel.
+However, it would be misguided to say the spirit and soul are different substances, as if the spirit is made of soft material like foam rubber, while the soul is made of steel or such like.

 Maybe an illustration on the unity of the inner being of a person can help.